GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

 ## Inlining

-Another metric that both DevTools and WebPageTest give us is Time To First Byte (TTFB).
+Another metric that both DevTools and WebPageTest give us is [Time To First Byte (TTFB)][ttfb].
 This is the time it takes from the first byte of the request being sent to the first byte of the response being received.
 This time is also often called a Round Trip Time (RTT), although technically there is a difference between these two numbers: RTT does not include the processing time of the request on the server side.
 [DevTools](https://developers.google.com/web/tools/chrome-devtools/network/reference#timing-preview) and WebPageTest visualize TTFB with a light color within the request/response block.

 <figure class="w-figure w-figure--center">
   <picture>